vanderlee/PHPSwaggerGen/README.md

 ### `body`/`body?` *`definition name [description ...]`* &rArr; BodyParameter
 Add a new form Parameter to this operation.

-Use `form` to make the parameter required.
+Use `body` to make the parameter required.
-Use `form?` (with a question mark) to make the parameter optional.
+Use `body?` (with a question mark) to make the parameter optional.

 See the chapter on  **Parameter definitions** for a detailed description of all the possible definition formats.